wouterbeek/prolog_rdf/README.md

 〈ex:animal/hog/4d5020..., rdfs:comment, "This is a fine hog."^^xsd:string〉
 ```

-Notice that RDF datatype actually matter: `"2.3"^^xsd:float` and `"2.3"^^xsd:decimal` denote different RDF resources even though the lexical expressions are the same.
+Notice that the RDF datatypes actually matter: `"2.3"^^xsd:float` and `"2.3"^^xsd:decimal` denote different RDF resources even though their lexical expressions are the same.
 This library comes with support for reading back literals as Prolog values:

 ```prolog